 Given the prevalence of fresh-food markets, street vendors and house-front caterers, all of which accept national pesos, the biggest savings can be made when buying food and drink.
 Stick to the above and you can survive on just $40–50CUP per day, equivalent to less than $3CUC.
 In the more likely event that you eat in restaurants, paladars or casas particulares, $20–40CUC should cover breakfast, lunch and dinner.

-The cost of public transport is most flexible within the towns and cities, where local buses cost next to nothing, but most foreign visitors use taxis or tourist buses.
-When travelling long distances non-Cubans are, on the whole, obliged to use convertible-peso services, whether on buses, trains or planes.
-If you travel by Víazul bus, expect to pay between $10CUC and $50CUC for most journeys (for example, Havana to Varadero is $10CUC, Havana to Trinidad $25CUC and Havana to Santiago de Cuba $51CUC).
-Long-distance private taxis can sometimes work out cheaper than buses if you share them with three or four other hard-currency-paying travellers, with a 100km trip costing as little as $5–10CUC each.
+When travelling long distances non-Cubans are, on the whole, obliged to use convertible-peso services, whether on buses, long-distance taxis, trains or planes.
+If you travel by Víazul bus, expect to pay between $10CUC and $50CUC for most journeys.
+Long-distance private taxis can sometimes work out cheaper than buses if you share them with three or four other hard-currency-paying travellers.
+The cost of public transport is more flexible within the towns and cities, where local buses cost next to nothing, though most foreign visitors use taxis or tourist buses.

 Crime and personal safety